 7. Look for the Energy Star Label.
 When shopping, look for home or office electronic products with the Energy Star label.
 Replacing old items with energy-efficient models can save over 25 billion pounds of greenhouse gas emissions, and save money on your energy bills.
 Oh, and be sure to recycle your toxic electronics!

 8. Talk to energy savings experts.
-There’s no better way to save money, reduce your carbon footprint and protect against utility bill hikes than by having energy efficiency experts audit your home.
+There’s no better way to save money, reduce your carbon footprint and protect against utility bill hikes than by having energy efficiency experts like the ones from MZ Electric audit your home.
 We’re huge fans of the Mark Group, a reputable and international energy savings company that offers a broad spectrum of products for healthier homes.